openssl/technical-policies/policies/coding-style.md

 complexity and indentation level of that function.
-So, if you have a conceptually simple function that is just one long (but simple) switch statement, where you have to do lots of small things for a lot of different cases, it's OK to have a longer function.
+So, if you have a conceptually simple function that is just one long (but simple) switch statement, where you have to do lots of small things for a lot of different cases, it's okay to have a longer function.

 If you have a complex function, however, consider using helper functions with descriptive names.
 You can ask the compiler to in-line them if you